CognitronTechnologies/Docuweave/posts/developer-onboarding-5-minute-test.md

 - Browser-based playground

 **Gitpod** lets developers spin up complete dev environments in seconds.
 There's no excuse anymore.

-## The fix: Your 30-day onboarding overhaul

-Here's how to fix your onboarding in one month.

-### Week 1: Audit and benchmark
-- [ ] Run the 5-minute test yourself (be honest)
-- [ ] Watch 5 developers attempt onboarding (record everything)
-- [ ] Identify top 3 friction points
-- [ ] Benchmark against competitors (time their quickstarts)
-- [ ] Document current time-to-success metrics

-### Week 2: Create demo environment
-- [ ] Generate demo API keys that work immediately
-- [ ] Build a hosted sandbox (or use existing infrastructure)
-- [ ] Create test data that produces realistic results
-- [ ] Set up rate limiting for demo keys
-- [ ] Test that demos work without signup

-### Week 3: Build new quickstart
-- [ ] Write 5-minute quickstart with clear goal
-- [ ] Ensure every code example is copy-pasteable
-- [ ] Show expected output for all examples
-- [ ] Add "Try it now" interactive elements
-- [ ] Test with fresh developers (iterate based on feedback)

-### Week 4: Launch and measure
-- [ ] Deploy new quickstart as primary entry point
-- [ ] Add analytics tracking (time-to-success, drop-off points)
-- [ ] Monitor support tickets for onboarding questions
-- [ ] Collect feedback ("Was this helpful?")
-- [ ] Iterate based on data

 ## The bottom line